mwaskom/seaborn/doc/index.rst

     <br>

 Seaborn is a Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics.

 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.

-Much more detail can be found in the seaborn :ref:`tutorial <tutorial>`.
-You can also browse the :ref:`example gallery <example_gallery>` or :ref:`API reference <api_ref>` to see the kind of tools that are available.
+More practical information is on the :ref:`installation page <installing>`.
+You may also want to browse the :ref:`example gallery <example_gallery>` to get a sense for what kind of tools that are available.

+Much more detail can be found in the :ref:`API reference <api_ref>`, which includes documentation for all the functions along with short examples of how to use them.
+For a higher-level perspective, you can read through the seaborn :ref:`tutorial <tutorial>`.

-To check out the code, report a bug, or contribute a new feature, please visit the `github repository <https://github.com/mwaskom/seaborn>`_.
-You can also get in touch on `twitter <https://twitter.com/michaelwaskom>`_.
+To check out the code or report a bug please visit the `github repository
+<https://github.com/mwaskom/seaborn>`_.
+General support issues are most at home on `StackOverflow <http://stackoverflow.com/>`_, where there is a seaborn tag.

 .. raw:: html